A Day in the Life of a Social Media Manager

 There’s a trend starting to happen in the corporate world.
 Something is shifting within marketing teams.
 A realization that is key to bringing an organisation’s marketing to a whole new level.

-Even though being a whizz on your own personal social accounts can be advantageous, there is still a big difference between personal social media use and social media marketing for businesses.
+Even though being a whizz on your personal social accounts can be advantageous, there is still a big difference between personal social media use and social media marketing for businesses.

 • Strategy creation and refinement – the cornerstone of successful social media and advertising execution